Harrogate Grammar School: Academy and National Teaching School status

 In 2011, following the government's plans to turn high performing comprehensive schools in the UK into academies, the school was granted academy status.
 The school operated an independent academy trust until the formation of the Red Kite Learning Trust (RKLT) in late 2015.
 The RKLT formed as a multi-academy trust (MAT) with partner schools, including nearby primary schools and Prince Henry's Grammar School in Otley who had already been linked through the Red Kite Alliance (RKA), a group of schools through which teaching and learning development is shared.

 The Learning Trust and Alliance is based at Harrogate Grammar School and they coordinate events, conferences, networking and School Centred Initial Teacher Training (SCITT) through Red Kite Teacher Training thanks to the status of Harrogate Grammar as a National Teaching School.

 Staff

-The current headteacher is Neil Renton who was appointed to the role in January 2019 to take over the post from former head Richard Sheriff in September 2019.
-Richard Sheriff had been head of the school since 2007, but is due to stay involved with the school closely in his role as CEO of the Red Kite Learning Trust of which Harrogate Grammar is a founding member.
+The current headteacher is Neil Renton, who was appointed in January 2019 and succeeded Richard Sheriff in September 2019.
+Sheriff had served as headteacher since 2007 and subsequently continued his involvement with the school as the founding chief executive officer of the Red Kite Learning Trust, of which Harrogate Grammar School is a founding member.
+He retired from that role in February 2026.